ElRoberto13/3D-Graphing-Calculator/README.md

 HOW TO START:

 1. Clone the Repository
-2. Click the shortcut called “Run Grapher”
+2. Click the shortcut called “Run Grapher” or run /BasicGame/dist/MyGame.jar
+3. If the application doesn't appear to open, try unselecting "Fullscreen"

 CONTROLS: